 What is N26 and is it a bank?

 N26 was one of the first app-based banks, founded in 2013 and launched in 2015 by founders Valentin Stalf and Maximilian Tayenthal.
 N26 initially launched in Europe, acquiring over 2.5million customers from 24 markets, including the UK where it launched in late 2018.
-N26 aims to be the first global app-only bank and has raised over $500 million in funding from some of the worlds top investors.
+N26 aims to be the first global app-only bank and has raised over $683 million in funding from some of the worlds top investors.
 It has now launched in the USA and revamped it's N26 Black card to create N26 You.

 N26 is a full UK mobile app-based bank account and users are currently only able to select a personal bank account.
 The bank claims to 'make sending, saving and managing your money easier than making a cup of tea'.

-Uk customers have the choice of opening 3 different account types, the N26 current account, the N26 black account or the N26 metal account.
+UK customers have the choice of opening 3 different account types, the N26 current account, the N26 You account or the N26 Metal account.
 We compare the features of each of the accounts in our table below.

 How does the N26 bank card work?